• Skip to primary navigation

 The story

-I wasn’t even looking for a water-sealed fermentation crockpot, as a fellow homesteader posted a crock for sale.
-I’m not sure if I was more eager to support her or to finally own a water-sealed fermentation crockpot, but I jumped at the opportunity.
+I wasn’t even looking for a water-sealed fermentation crockpot when a fellow homesteader posted one for sale.
+I’m not sure if I was more eager to support her or finally own one, but I jumped at the opportunity.

 After tasting it, I knew: Yes, We Do!